Bell + Amadeus is proof that Cebu is ready for more avant-garde eats

 This was my personal highlight of the evening.

 There were two desserts on the menu, and of course, both were promptly ordered and consumed.
-The first was a ylang-ylang creme brulee with ube moss, jackfruit gel, and black sesame ice cream.
+The first was an ylang-ylang creme brulee with ube moss, jackfruit gel, and black sesame ice cream.
 The second was a coconut panna cotta with fruits, edible flowers, pistachio praline, and black truffle ice cream in saffron sauce.

 Both desserts were a mouthful to say, and a delicious mouthful to have.

-You can customize every bite of this creme brulee, depending on which elements you prefer.
+You can customize every bite of this creme brulee, depending on which elements you prefer

 The creme brulee was a visual delight.
 It was served on a large black plate, which contrasted well with the bright colors of each component.
 It was more on the deconstructed side, which means you can select which elements of the dessert you’d like for a unique bite each time.